Witness: Pistorius asked friend to 'take blame' for restaurant gunshot

 "TAKE THE BLAME"

-Pistorius immediately apologized to his friends and checked they had not been hurt, but then turned to Fresco and asked him to take responsibility, Lerena said.
+Pistorius immediately apologised to his friends and checked they had not been hurt, but then turned to Fresco and asked him to take responsibility, Lerena said.

 "'Please take the blame for me - there's too much media hype around me'," Lerena quoted Pistorius as saying. "'Take the blame because this can be big.'"